apioo/fusio/README.md

 following use cases:

 * __API-Product__
-  Fusio provides a developer portal where developers can register to access your API.
+  Fusio helps you to create a great API product, besides building an API it provides a developer portal where developers can register and a way to monetize your API
 * __API-Gateway__
   Fusio can be used as gateway to your internal API and microservices.
+It handles all common features like Authorization, Rate-Limiting and Schema-Validation
 * __SPA-Backend__
-  Fusio can be used as backend to build SPAs using popular Javascript-Frameworks like i.e. Angular, React or Vue.
+  Fusio can be used as backend to build SPAs using popular Javascript-Frameworks like i.e.
+  Angular, React or Vue.
+It provides a powerful code generate which can automatically generate a SDK for your API
 * __Low-Code-Platform__
   Fusio allows you to build API endpoints without coding knowledge.
+I.e. it provides an Entity generator which you can use to easily create complete CRUD APIs.
 * __API-Framework__
   For more complex use cases you can use Fusio also as framework to build complete APIs from scratch.
+This means you build custom actions where you can use the wide PHP ecosystem to solve your task

 ## API management and features